Guide to Motor Vehicle Accident Compensation NSW.

 - Whether the insurer is accepting or rejecting your claim

-- Whether your injuries are classified as minor or non-minor
+- Whether your injuries are classified as above or below threshold

 - Who was at fault for the accident